 If you’re looking for a more detailed exploration of how these virtual phone systems stack up, we’ve got just what you’re looking for! 👀

-Here’s how these eight VoIP services can simplify your business communications, ranked from highest to lowest based on their price, functionality, and integrations.
+Here’s how these eight virtual phone services can simplify your business communications, ranked from highest to lowest based on their price, functionality, and integrations.

 1. OpenPhone: The best virtual business phone number app for growing teams